braze-inc/braze-docs/_docs/_user_guide/administrative/privacy/spam_regulations.md

 ### Get permission

 A double opt-in process consists of sending a follow up email with a confirmation link after an initial opt-in.
 Using this provides validation that recipients want to receive your content.
 You can also take this even one step further by asking users to add you to their address book.
-Also be sure to grow your email lists organically: purchased lists often tend to be stale!
+Also, be sure to grow your email lists organically&#8212;purchased lists tend to be stale!

 ### Build your reputation